JuliaFEM/juliafem.github.io/contributing.md

 #### Use only pull requests, never push to master
 See issue [#29](https://github.com/JuliaFEM/JuliaFEM.jl/issues/29).
-This ensures peer review check for contributors and hopefully will decrease the number of merge conflicts.
+This ensures peer review for contributors and hopefully will decrease the number of merge conflicts.
 Before making the pull request run all tests: either type `julia> Pkg.test("JuliaFEM")` at REPL or `julia test/runtests.jl` at command line.

 #### New technology is recommended to be introduced through notebooks
 See issue [#12](https://github.com/JuliaFEM/JuliaFEM.jl/issues/12).
-Idea is to introduce new technology as a notebook for the very beginning.
-Then when it's get mature the notebook will serve functional test for the matter.
-All notebooks will be included as examples to the documentation.
+Idea is to introduce new technology as a notebook from the very beginning.
+As it matures the notebook will serve as functional tests.
+All notebooks will be included as examples in the documentation.

 #### Write unit tests for a package
 See issue [#27](https://github.com/JuliaFEM/JuliaFEM.jl/issues/27).
 We believe